 3Department of Agriculture, Universidade Federal de Lavras, Lavras - MG, 37200-000, Brazil

 4DynaMo Center of Excellence, University of Copenhagen, Thorvaldsensvej 40, DK-1871, Frederiksberg C, Denmark

-*Correspondence: kliebenstein@ucdavis.edu Daniel J. Kliebenstein

-Title: Interactions of tomato and Botrytis genetic diversity: Parsing the contributions of host differentiation, domestication and pathogen variation
+*Corresponding Author: kliebenstein@ucdavis.edu

 Short title: Interactions of tomato and Botrytis genetics

+One-sentence summary: The necrotrophic pathogen Botrytis cinerea has a highly polygenic basis of virulence across genetically variable tomato, which should be considered when breeding for pathogen resistance.

-Material Distribution Footnote: The author(s) responsible for distribution of materials integral to the findings presented in this article in accordance with the policy described in the Instructions for Authors (www.plantcell.org) is (are): Daniel J. Kliebenstein (kliebenstein@ucdavis.edu).
+The author responsible for distribution of materials integral to the findings presented in this article in accordance with the policy described in the Instructions for Authors (www.plantcell.org) is: Daniel J. Kliebenstein (kliebenstein@ucdavis.edu).

-Abstract
+ABSTRACT

-While the impacts of crop domestication on specialist pathogens are well-studied, less is known about the interaction of crop variation and generalist pathogens.
-To study how genetic variation within a crop impacts plant resistance to generalist pathogens, we infected a collection of wild and domesticated tomato accessions with a genetically diverse population of the generalist pathogen Botrytis cinerea.
-We quantified variation in lesion size of 97 B. cinerea genotypes (isolates) on 6 domesticated Solanum lycopersicum and 6 wild S. pimpinellifolium genotypes.
+While the impacts of crop domestication on specialist pathogens are well known, less is known about the interaction of crop variation and generalist pathogens.
+To study how genetic variation within a crop affects plant resistance to generalist pathogens, we infected a collection of wild and domesticated tomato accessions with a genetically diverse population of the generalist pathogen Botrytis cinerea.
+We quantified variation in lesion size of 97 B. cinerea genotypes (isolates) on six domesticated Solanum lycopersicum and six wild S. pimpinellifolium genotypes.
 Lesion size was significantly affected by large effects of the host and pathogen’s genotype, with a much smaller contribution of domestication.
-This pathogen collection also enables genome-wide association (GWA) mapping in B. cinerea.
-GWA in the pathogen showed that virulence is highly polygenic and involves a diversity of mechanisms.
-Breeding against this pathogen would likely need to utilize diverse isolates to capture all possible mechanisms.
-Critically, we identified a subset of B. cinerea genes where allelic variation was linked to altered virulence against the wild versus domesticated tomato, as well as loci that could handle both groups.
+This pathogen collection also enables genome-wide association (GWA) mapping of B. cinerea.
+GWA mapping of the pathogen showed that virulence is highly polygenic and involves a diversity of mechanisms.
+Breeding against this pathogen would likely require the use of diverse isolates to capture all possible mechanisms.
+Critically, we identified a subset of B. cinerea genes where allelic variation was linked to altered virulence against wild versus domesticated tomato, as well as loci that could handle both groups.
 This generalist pathogen already has a large collection of allelic variation that must be considered when designing a breeding program.

-Introduction
+INTRODUCTION

-Plant disease is mediated by complex interactions among diverse host and pathogen molecular pathways, and the disease outcome is the sum of host plant susceptibility/resistance and pathogen virulence/sensitivity mechanisms.
+Plant disease is mediated by complex interactions among diverse host and pathogen molecular pathways.
+The disease outcome is the sum of host plant susceptibility/resistance and pathogen virulence/sensitivity mechanisms.
 The specific outcome of any interaction is highly dependent on the genetic variation within these pathways in both the host and pathogen.
 Over time, mutation and selection have led to distinct genetic architectures in the host and pathogen that are at least partly influenced by the host range of the pathogen.
-Specialist pathogens are a major focus in plant pathology; virulent on a narrow range of hosts, and often limited to a single species or genus.
+Specialist pathogens are a major focus in plant pathology.
+These pathogens are virulent on a narrow range of hosts, which are often limited to a single species or genus.
 Most known plant genes for resistance to specialist pathogens confer qualitative resistance through innate immunity via large-effect loci that enable the recognition of the pathogen (Dangl and Jones 2001, Jones and Dangl 2006, Dodds and Rathjen 2010, Pieterse, Van der Does et al. 2012).
 These recognition signals can be conserved pathogen patterns such as cell-wall polymers or flagellin, or alternatively, specific virulence factors that block perception of the pathogen, and in turn are detected by plant proteins that guard the signaling networks (Jones and Dangl 2006, Bittel and Robatzek 2007, Ferrari, Galletti et al. 2007, Boller and He 2009, Dodds and Rathjen 2010).
-The evolution of large-effect qualitative loci has partly been driven by the narrow host range for the pathogen that enhances co-evolution between host resistance genes and pathogen virulence mechanisms.
+The evolution of large-effect qualitative loci has partly been driven by the narrow host range for the pathogen, which enhances co-evolution between host resistance genes and pathogen virulence mechanisms.